In India's well-being lies world prosperity: PM Modi at UP investors' summit | Politics

 Welcoming foreign delegates and Indian industry leaders to the three-day Uttar Pradesh Global Investors Summit, Modi linked the world’s economic well-being to that of India.
 “The world's prosperity lies in India's prosperity.
 The guarantee to the world’s shining future lies in India’s shining future,” he said.

-Inaugurating the inauguration the mega event, the prime minister said India now is driven by an aspirational society.
+Inaugurating the mega event, the prime minister said India now is driven by an aspirational society.

 ''Today, the aspirations of the society of India are giving a push to the governments.
 And, these aspirations are also bringing speed to developmental work.
 Today, India is carrying out reforms not out of compulsion, but out of conviction.''
 Modi said Uttar Pradesh was once known as a “BIMARU” state, referring to an acronym for Bihar, Madhya Pradesh, Rajasthan and Uttar Pradesh.
 “Bimaru” also means sick in Hindi.